paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-12-29-vancouver.md

 ---
 title: Vibrant Vancouver
 date: 2011-12-29T00:57:39Z
-summary: Sat in the front seat of another float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
-For such a densely populated city, I felt I’d arrived somewhere small and friendly.
+summary: In the front seat of a float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
+For such a densely populated city, I’d arrived somewhere small and friendly.
 collection: north_america_2011
 image: /images/2011/12/vancouver/marina.jpg
 category: